-How Selena Gomez Is Really Doing After ‘Life Changing’ Kidney Transplant
+How Is Selena Gomez Really Doing After ‘Life Changing’ Kidney Transplant?

 “She knows this surgery changed her life,” the source said.
 “Selena is feeling much better now and she is really excited about the future.”

-The outlet’s Selena’s sources also revealed that her boyfriend The Weeknd, whose real name is Abel Makkonen Tesfaye, has been by her side throughout her health crisis ordeal and has been in constant contact with the former Disney star.
+The outlet’s Selena’s sources also revealed that her boyfriend, The Weeknd (real name is Abel Makkonen Tesfaye), has been by her side throughout her health crisis ordeal and has been in constant contact with the former Disney star.

 The insider confirmed that The Weeknd has visited Selena in New York on the set of her new movie and is constantly checking in with his girlfriend of around nine months via regular video calls.